hengruizhang98/mvgrl/README.md

 ##### 	Graph Classification:

 ```
 --dataname         str     The graph dataset name.
 Default is 'MUTAG'.
 --gpu              int     GPU index.
 Default is -1, using cpu.
---epochs           int     Number of training epochs.
-Default is 20.
+--epochs           int     Number of training periods.
+Default is 200.
 --batch_size       int     Size of a training batch.
-Default is 128.
+Default is 64.
 --patience         int     Early stopping steps.
 Default is 20.
---lr1              float   Learning rate of main model.
+--lr               float   Learning rate.
 Default is 0.001.
---lr2              float   Learning rate of linear classifer.
-Default is 0.01.
---wd1              float   Weight decay of main model.
+--wd               float   Weight decay.
 Default is 0.0.
---wd2							 float   Weight decay of linear classifier.
-Default is 0.0.
 --hid_dim          float   Embedding dimension.
+Default is 32.
-Default is 512.
+--n_layers         int     Number of GNN layers.
+Default is 4
 ```

 ##### 	Node Classification: